Vajramukha: The Fearless Guardian of Hindu Temples and Shiva’s Ego-Devouring Grace

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Architecturally, Vajramukha appears on lintels, torana arches, cornices, and gopuram tiers in Dravidian temples, as well as on shikhara bands in Nagara temples.
-It can be carved in stone, molded in stucco, or cast in metal.
+The post notes Vajramukha on lintels, torana arches, cornices, gopuram tiers in Dravidian temples, and shikhara bands in Nagara temples.
+It may be carved in stone, molded in stucco, or cast in metal.